 Welcome to a New Year

-Frank Avis by | January 8, 2024 | 2020s
+by Frank Avis | January 8, 2024 | 2020s

 This month let us salute one of the most unheralded figures in Provincial radio history – especially in the 40s, 50s and 60s – the Chief Announcer.